-Applying economic theory leads to the conclusion that financial markets cannot work well It's remarkable that economic theory teaches implicitly that financial markets cannot function well.
+Economic theory: financial markets cannot work

+It's remarkable that economic theory teaches implicitly that financial markets cannot function well.
 According to that theory the "invisible hand of the market", a concept conceived by the 18th century scholar Adam Smith, ensures that private undertakings benefit society as a whole when three conditions are met.
 First, economic actors, meaning people, must always make economically rational decisions.
 Second, people must be fully informed: they must have all knowledge relevant for making a decision making.
 And third, there must be perfect competition - meaning an infinite number of producers and consumers.